-- Other Standardized Examinations or WPI Flex Path.
-All candidates must take the SAT I (verbal and math) or ACT (American College Test) or submit alternative materials through WPI's Flex Path.
+- Other standardized examinations or WPI Flex Path.
+All candidates must take the SAT I (verbal and math) or ACT (American College Test) or submit alternative materials through WPI’s Flex Path.

-Students who choose WPI's Flex Path may submit alternative materials that they believe will better reflect their potential for success at WPI in lieu of standardized test scores.
-Students who choose the Flex Path are encouraged to submit examples of academic work or extracurricular projects that reflect a high level of organization, motivation, creativity and problem-solving ability.
+Students who choose WPI’s Flex Path may submit alternative materials that they believe will better reflect their potential for success at WPI in lieu of standardized test scores.
+Students who choose the Flex Path are encouraged to submit examples of academic work or extracurricular projects that reflect and demonstrate a high level of organization, motivation, creativity and problem-solving ability.

 Some examples include: